dheera/ros-semantic-segmentation/README.md

-# ros-road-segmentation
+# ros-semantic-segmentation

+A generalized semantic segmentation package for ROS that is agnostic to deep learning framework and model.

-ROS package to segment the driveable area of a road.
-Agnostic to model and deep learning framework.
+Two models are provided, both of which segment the driveable area of the road.
+One is implemented in TensorFlow and the other in PyTorch.

-Two models are provided.
-You can add more by following the examples.

 * **mnv2_bdd100k_driveable_513** -- TensorFlow >= 1.11, Deeplab V3+ on a MobileNet v2 backbone, trained on BDD100K driveable area, 513x513 input size.
 * **espnetv2_bdd100k_driveable** -- PyTorch, ESPNETv2 on BDD100K driveable area, 1024x512 input size, scale 1.0.

+To implement another model, you can follow these examples.
+You need to create a new directory under models and have a class called Model inside __init__.py that implements infer().

 ![screenshot](/screenshot.gif?raw=true "screenshot")